-Former President Jiang Zemin, who guided China’s rise, dies
+Jiang Zemin, who guided China’s economic rise, dies

 It fell to Jiang, standing beside Britain’s Prince Charles, to preside over the return of Hong Kong on July 1, 1997, symbolizing the end of 150 years of European colonialism.
 The nearby Portuguese territory of Macao was returned to China in 1999.

-Hong Kong was promised autonomy and became a springboard for mainland companies to go abroad.
+Hong Kong was promised autonomy and became a springboard for mainland companies that want to do business abroad.
 Meanwhile, Jiang turned to coercion with Taiwan, the self-ruled island Beijing says is part of its territory.

 During Taiwan’s first direct presidential election in 1996, Jiang’s government tried to intimidate voters by firing missiles into nearby shipping lanes.
 The United States responded by sending warships to the area in a show of support.